Carrera 20085201 Set of pylons for bridge/overhead

 TAMIYA

-BISMARCK GERMAN BATTLESHIP The Bismarck was a German battleship of World War II, named in honor of the 19th century chancellor Otto von Bismarck (1815-1898).
-She is famous for the sinking of the battlecruiser Hood and the subsequent chase which was given to her which led to her sinking.
-Eponymous of the Bismarck class, the only other unit of the same class was the Tirpitz.
-TAMIYA 1:350
+BISMARCK GERMAN BATTLESHIPThe Bismarck was a German battleship of World War II, named in honor of the 19th-century Chancellor Otto von Bismarck (1815-1898).
+She is famous for sinking the battlecruiser Hood and for the subsequent hunt that led to her sinking.
+The eponym of the Bismarck class, the only other vessel of the same class was the Tirpitz.
+TAMIYA 1:350 WE DO NOT SHIP TO THE CANARY ISLANDS

 DRAGON

 USS INDEPENDENCE CVL-22 MODERN SEA POWER SERIES 1:350 SCALE DRAGON History: She was built by New York Shipbuilding and commissioned in January 1943.
-She took part in the Rabaul and Tarawa attacks and raids, before being bombed and damaged by Japanese aircraft, being then repaired at San Francisco from January to July 1944.
+She took part in the Rabaul and Tarawa raids and attacks before being bombed and damaged by Japanese aircraft, then repaired in San Francisco from January to July 1944.
 After repairs, she was used to attack various targets on Luzon and Okinawa.
-He was part of the battalion that sank the remnants of the Japanese fleet in the Battle of Leyte Gulf and several other Japanese ships in the Surigao Strait.
-She finished her war duty off the coast of Japan supporting the occupation forces, later being assigned to bring soldiers back to the United States as part of Operation Magic Carpet.
-The aircraft carrier was later used as a target during the Operation Crossroads atomic bomb tests.
-After being returned to Pearl Harbor and San Francisco for study, she was subsequently sunk on 29 January 1951 near the Farallon Islands.
+She was part of the battalion that sank the remnants of the Japanese fleet in the Battle of Leyte Gulf and several other Japanese ships in Surigao Strait.
+She finished her wartime service off the coast of Japan supporting the occupation forces, then was assigned to return soldiers to the United States as part of Operation Magic Carpet.
+The carrier was later used as a target during the atomic bomb tests of Operation Crossroads.
+After being returned to Pearl Harbor and San Francisco for study, she was subsequently sunk on January 29, 1951 near the Farallon Islands.
+We do not ship to the Canary Islands

 TRUMPETER

-The SS Jeremiah O'Brien was an American merchant ship of World War II.
-The keel of this unit was laid down in May 1943 and the launching took place in June of the same year and in July 1943 the ship entered service.
-The total length of the vessel at the time of launch was 134.57 meters and a beam of 17 meters.
-Full displacement reached 14,450 tons, and maximum speed - 11 knots.
-The deck armament at the time of the launch consisted of a single 127mm gun, three 76mm guns and eight 20mm Oerlikon guns.
+SS Jeremiah O'Brien was an American merchant ship of the Second World War.
+The keel of this vessel was laid in May 1943, and the launching took place in June of the same year, and in July 1943 the ship entered service.
+The total length of the vessel at the time of launching was 134.57 meters and a width of 17 meters.
+The full displacement reached 14,450 tons, and the maximum speed - 11 knots.
+The deck armament at the time of launching consisted of a single 127 mm gun, three 76 mm guns and 8 Oerlikon 20 mm guns.
 SS Jeremiah O'Brien was one of the Liberty ships.
-Ships of this type were mass-built by shipyards located in the USA and Canada during World War II.
-Units of this type were cheap and easy to produce, they had a very simple structure, but also very spacious holds.
-It is worth adding that the first units of this type were built in about 240-250 days, but together with the improvement of production techniques, this time has decreased to about 40 days!
-Over 2,700 Liberty Ships were built during the war, with approximately 200 lost in hostilities.
-SS Jeremiah O'Brien was built at New England Shipbuilding Corporation in South Portland, Maine.
-She began her Atlantic service, where she made a total of four convoy voyages.
-She was also used as a transport ship during the invasion of Normandy on 6 June 1944.
-She then sailed to the South Pacific and Indian Oceans, where she served until the end of World War II.
-In 1946, SS Jeremiah O'Brien was transferred to reserve.
-She is currently one of only two Liberty Ships operating as a museum ship.
+Ships of this type were built in series by shipyards located in the United States and Canada during World War II.
+Units of this type were cheap and easy to produce, had a very simple structure, but also very spacious holds.
+It is worth adding that the first units of this type were built in about 240-250 days, but with the improvement of production techniques, this time dropped to about 40 days!
+Over 2,700 Liberty ships were built during the war, of which about 200 were lost in hostilities.
+The SS Jeremiah O'Brien was built at the New England Shipbuilding Corporation in South Portland, Maine.
+She began her service in the Atlantic, where she made a total of four convoy trips.
+She was also used as a transport ship during the invasion of Normandy on June 6, 1944.
+She was then directed to the South Pacific and Indian Ocean, where she served until the end of World War II.
+In 1946, the SS Jeremiah O'Brien was transferred to the reserve.
+She is currently one of only two Liberty ships operating as a museum ship.
+WE DO NOT SHIP TO THE CANARY ISLANDS

 German Battleship Scharnhorst (1943) by Dragon 1040